 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Lead for Safeguarding is Mr. Dixon and the Additional Safeguarding Officer is Mrs. Raine.
+We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are:

 All staff have an up-to-date understanding of safeguarding children issues and are able to implement the safeguarding children policy and procedure appropriately.
 Policies are in line with current guidance and procedures.